Register for the upcoming Judges Seminar here: Click Here

 - Judges may not judge the same competition two consecutive years.
 This applies to both local and state competitions.

-- State organizations may not use two individuals from the same state competition in the same year.
-In addition, state organizations may not use two individuals from the same state competition two consecutive years, which includes the state’s local volunteers.
+- State organizations may not use two individuals from the same state organization in the same year.
+In addition, state organizations may not use individuals from the same state organization within two consecutive years, which includes the state’s local volunteers.
 At the local level, two individuals from the same local competition may judge another local in the same year, but no members of a local board may judge the same local two consecutive years.

-- The state competition’s judge’s panel can only include one (1) active MAO state volunteer, including, without limitation, the Executive Director, members of the State Board of Directors (BOD) or Committee, and/or any affiliate BOD, such as a state’s 501c3 Scholarship Foundation.
+- The state competition’s judge’s panel can only include a maximum up to three (3) active MAO state volunteers, including, without limitation, the Executive Director, members of the State Board of Directors (BOD) or Committee, and/or any affiliate BOD, such as a state’s 501c3 Scholarship Foundation.
 Notwithstanding the foregoing, the three (3) active MAO state volunteers selected to judge a state competition must not have judged together on another State Judges Panel within a three (3) year period.

 - Sponsors, partners, and contributors (financial or in-kind), as well as their employees and family members are barred from judging.
 Donors to the general scholarship are allowed to judge.

-1. I have received and read the Judges Eligibility Rules/Rules for Judges and confirm that I meet the eligibility requirements to participate as a judge in the local and/or state program.
+1. I have received, read, and understand the Judges Eligibility Rules/Rules for Judges and confirm I meet the eligibility requirements to participate as a judge in the local and/or state program.

 3a.
-I also affirm that I, my company/business, spouse, domestic partner, significant other, or immediate family member, do not act as a competition/pageant coach, competition/contestant vocal coach, hairdresser, retailer, make-up artist, fitness trainer, wardrobe specialist, interview coach, choreographer or any other profession that works directly with contestants either compensated or uncompensated.
+I also affirm that I, my company/business, spouse, domestic partner, significant other, or immediate family member, do not act as a competition or pageant coach, competition orcontestant vocal coach, hairdresser, retailer, make-up artist, fitness trainer, wardrobe specialist, interview coach, choreographer, or any other profession that works directly with contestants either compensated or uncompensated.
 I understand that this also means that a person, including my relationships stated above, who works with any contestant may not judge any other contestant, not just the ones with whom they work.

 4. I also attest that, including this competition, I have not judged more than four (4) Local Competitions and no more than two (2) State Competitions this year.
 (Double or Dual Competitions count as two competitions in the same year.
 Holdovers count for the next competition year.)